farfromland/farfromland/README.md

 i like entropy zero, and you will usually see me cosplaying its characters in most games i play. aiden is very me unfortunately (no im not a kinnie, stop asking /lh)

-yes, i am an adult. my exact age im not comfortable giving though
+yes, i am an adult. my exact age im not comfortable giving though, im in the 18-21 range

 i dont have a dni, or anything like it. if i dont wanna talk, i just wont!